Runabout (Star Trek): Filming models

 The filming model was built by Tony Meininger.
 Filming of the runabout was done by Image G, along with all other miniature effect work for the series.

 One runabout, USS Ganges, appeared in season one episode "Past Prologue" with a 'roll-bar' mounted over the top of the ship.
 This roll-bar, described as containing sensor equipment, was added to the model to help viewers distinguish between Ganges and the runabout USS Yangtzee Kiang during a chase sequence.

 Eight subsequent episodes of DS9 show Danube-class ships with roll-bars, including second season episode "The Maquis, Part II", where two runabouts with roll-bars are depicted flying alongside a third, without the roll-bar.
 A prototype for an updated runabout design, the Yellowstone class, appears in an alternate timeline depicted in the Voyager episode "Non Sequitur".
 This episode used stock footage from various DS9 episodes; incongruously, the runabout's destruction depicts the vessel with a roll-bar, while all previous scenes show the vessel without one.

 Season six episode "One Little Ship" had a runabout carrying Jadzia Dax (Terry Farrell), Julian Bashir (Alexander Siddig), and Miles O'Brien (Colm Meaney) shrunk down to tiny size, then having to rescue the rest of the cast when Defiant is captured by the Dominion.
 Screenwriter René Echevarria conceived the 'little ship show' idea as a comedic filler episode early in The Next Generation's run, but despite suggesting it multiple times, did not receive the chance to go ahead until late in DS9's run.
 Meiniger built a new, 6 in-long runabout model: dialogue in the episode specified that the runabout had shrunk to 4 in, but a model that small would have had problems with lighting and detail.
 The model was mounted on a specially built three-axis head, which allowed for easier miniature effect work than with the original filming model.

 Computer-generated imagery model

+The first CGI ship ever used in the Star Trek franchise was created by Dennis Blakey and Dorene Haver at VisionArt.
+It was a 3D computer model of the "Runabout" shuttle for Star Trek: The Next Generation.
+Previously, Star Trek had exclusively used physical models, which at the time were composited by Adam Howard and Steve Scott at Digital Magic.
+VisionArt's 3D model of the Runabout was primarily used for the stretching effect when it jumped to warp.

-Season six episode "Change of Heart" depicts a runabout traversing an asteroid field, then landing on a planet.
+Star Trek: Deep Space Nine season six episode "Change of Heart" later depicted a runabout traversing an asteroid field, then landing on a planet.
 This was the first episode in which runabout sequences were done completely with computer-generated imagery: complex scenes where the ship weaved through the dense asteroid field were achieved without weeks of miniature effect work, and camera movements during the landing sequence allowed the runabout to be shown from multiple angles in the same scene, as there was no need to conceal a 'mounting point' for the miniature.
 The CGI model for the Danube class was developed by Digital Muse.